GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can donate resources from the Projects tab on your map
 - you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB
 - you can kill enemies stuck behind doors with the Oxidizer Chem Launcher
+- you can let medics revive mobs to farm Headhunter stacks
 - you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: Firefly)
 - you can skip real-time cutscenes by dodge rolling or aiming
+- you can use armor plates or enemy skills to "extend" Negotiator’s Dilemma copy damage
+- you can use drones to farm Memento trophies
 - walking doesn't trigger NPCs as much as running

 ### True Sons